Samic8/samdawson.dev/src/posts/color.md

 }
 ```

-The numbering system is a design system too, it provides constrains to work by, its easy to see when there are too many types of one color shade.
-The numbering system starts from the lightest version of the shade and increases in darkness with each number.
+The numbering system is a design system too, it provides constrains to work by and its easy to see when there are too many types of one color shade.

+The numbering system goes from lightest to darkest version of the color.
 The "lightness" and "darkness" are not calculated just pick some colors that look good manually.

-*Hot Tip:* Instead of darkening or lightening colors using preprocessor functions, increment or decrement your color number.
-Using the functions will leave you with inconsistencies across your site of colors that are slightly different from one another.

 ## Aliases

-Ok now we have the named colors in place and are ready to use those colors.
-Thats where color *aliases* come in, they give you a way to give meaning to color usage.

-Aliases are a tool for keeping colors in sync across multiple usages that have the same **meaning**.
+Color *aliases* provide a way to give meaning to color usage and keeping colors in sync across multiple usages that have the same **meaning**.

 ```css
 :root {